 I wasn’t alone in my scepticism.
 A lot of Maiden fans decried the loss of Di’Anno, and believed the band were heading for disaster.

 Still, at least the new boy was to be known as Bruce Dickinson, his real name, not that daft Bruce Bruce stage one he’d used in Samson.
 That was a step in the right direction.
-But the moment of truth came when the band played at the Rainbow on November 15th in London.
+But the moment of truth for UK fans came when the band played at the Rainbow on November 15th in London, a month after Bruce's live debut with the band in Bologna, Italy.
 Their home town, facing an audience of diehards who had to be won over.
 You felt rather sorry for Dickinson.
 The fans’ attitude was ‘Go on, impress us!’, and he was singing what essentially a Di’Anno setlist, and hardly had the time to put his stamp on the band.
 No pressure then.

 However, there were a couple of new gems on the night.
 Maiden introduced 22 Acacia Avenue and Children Of The Damned, and these nascent versions gave Bruce Dickinson a chance to air his talents, and he seemed to grow visibly.
 Of course, the shadow of his predecessor loomed large for much of the night, but there were clear signs that he could take Maiden up a notch or two.